Estimated Reading Time: 4 minutes

 In this age, we’ve forgotten to help people selflessly.
 Even if one helps us, instantly our mind starts doing reasoning to know about the reason behind his compassion.

 We see everything as a business and weigh it with loss and profit.
-No doubt, we are technological developed, but psychologically we are getting worse day by day.
+No doubt, we are technologically developed, but psychologically we are getting worse day-by-day.

 A few years ago, I was confused, how some people are spiritually strong and how some are very corrupt.
 Oftentimes, I’ve heard that Gita is the way of living and in it lays an answer to our every problem.
 I made a point to read it.

 In chapter 6, verse 41 to 45, of Gita I found myself reading:

 ‘Those unsuccessful in realization in this life will be reborn.
 Their efforts will not go to waste.
 They will ensure they are born into a wise family, where they can strive again.
 They will be driven to wisdom on account of memories and impressions of previous lives.
 By striving through many lives, they untangle themselves to unite with divinity.”

 However, I’m still doubtful whether the people who fail in realization will reborn or not.